5 MIN READ

 June 22, 2020

-The high-octane holidays have come and gone, and as we move into the summer, we’re spent.
-Unfortunately, for thousands of Canadians, so are their hard-earned dollars at the threshold of 2020.
+The high-spending season has come and gone and, as Canadians move into the next few months, we’re spent.
+Unfortunately, for thousands of Canadians, so are their hard-earned dollars at the threshold of the year.
 And top of mind for them all?
 Managing their high credit card bills, and the battle with credit card balances and (perhaps) bad credit scores.

-The retail industry did well for itself at the tail-end of 2019, with customers snapping up clothing, electronics, and other goods in advance of gift-giving season.
-Giants like Amazon, PayPal, FlipCart, Zappos, and Asos all reaped the revenue from Back to School, Black Friday, Cyber Monday, holiday, post-holiday, and end-of-year sales.
+The retail industry has done well for itself of late, with customers snapping up clothing, electronics, and other goods in advance of gift-giving season.
+Giants like Amazon, PayPal, FlipCart, Zappos, and Asos all reaped the revenue from Valentine's Day, Back to School, Black Friday, Cyber Monday, holiday, post-holiday, and end-of-year sales.

 Luckily, there are simple ways to begin managing your billowing credit card bills and credit this year.
 Here are three golden rules for lowering your credit card debt and setting yourself up for good credit scores in future, and not be dragged down by interest.